 Are you thinking about filing for divorce in Des Plaines?
 Do you have questions about how Illinois law handles child custody cases?
 Do you have concerns about the “income shares” model for child custody?
 Family law cases are never easy for the parties involved, and they often bring about many different emotions.
-An experienced Des Plaines family lawyer at Arami Law Office can speak with you today about your case.
+An experienced Des Plaines family lawyer at Arami Law can speak with you today about your case.

-The dedicated attorneys at Arami Law Office handle a wide variety of family law cases in Des Plaines, including but not limited to the following:
+The dedicated attorneys at Arami Law handle a wide variety of family law cases in Des Plaines, including but not limited to the following:

 Legal matters involving the family are broad and complex, but an experienced Des Plaines family law attorney can assist with your case.

 The Illinois Marriage and Dissolution of Marriage Act (IMDMA) governs divorce, parental responsibilities, and many other issues involving family law in Des Plaines.
 While Illinois used to be a fault state for divorce, the laws have changed and Illinois is now a “no fault” state.
 This means that the party filing for dissolution of marriage is only required to state that “irreconcilable differences have caused the irretrievable breakdown of the marriage,” and that any attempts at reconciliation have failed and any future attempts at reconciliation are not practical for the family.

 Once the couple has been living separate and apart for six months or longer, there is a presumption that the requirement for showing irreconcilable differences was met.

 Are there children from your marriage?
 If you file for divorce in Des Plaines, rather than the court deciding which parent has child custody or whether the parents share custody, the court allocates parental responsibilities.
 Parental responsibilities include both important decision-making for the child (previously known as legal custody) and caretaking functions for the child (previously known as physical custody).
 Generally speaking, the court presumes that both parents should share in “parenting time.”